Skip to main content

 The MRI was originally created by Raymond Damadian to be a machine that could differentiate cancer tissue from healthy tissue based on a realization that electrical properties of the cells correlated with water dynamics.

-Damadian, in his 1971 paper proposing the MRI, stated “My own experiments with Escherichia coli (6) suggested that altered selectivity coefficients of alkali cations in biologic tissue, such as occur in neoplastic tissue (5), can indicate alterations in tissue water structure.”16 Here, alkali cations are sodium and potassium, the prime charge carriers in bioelectricity mentioned above, and tissue water structure changes are observable by the proposed MRI device.
+Damadian, in his 1971 paper proposing the MRI, stated “My own experiments with Escherichia coli (6) suggested that altered selectivity coefficients of alkali cations in biologic tissue, such as occur in neoplastic tissue (5), can indicate alterations in tissue water structure.18 Here, alkali cations are sodium and potassium, the prime charge carriers in bioelectricity mentioned above, and tissue water structure changes are observable by the proposed MRI device.

 For full cell fate control, we need to be able to remotely change membrane potential in both the positive and negative direction.
 Positive depolarization is easier.
-Bombarding the cell with the right mechanical or electrical fields cavitates the membrane through the above mentioned mechanisms causing a leak in potassium and an influx of sodium.
-Mechanisms to increase the negative charge are more elusive although we’ve found promising directions in the field studying risks from radio frequencies and common electronics with some of these studies having been interventional.
+Bombarding the cell with the right mechanical or electrical fields cavitates the membrane through the above mentioned mechanisms, causing a leak in potassium and an influx of sodium.
+Mechanisms to increase the negative charge are more elusive, although we’ve found promising directions in the field studying risks from radio frequencies and common electronics with some of these studies having been interventional.

-I will highlight two that we are exploring.
-The first is ion cyclotron resonance(ICR), first proposed by Abraham Liboff and the second is magnetoacoustics.
+We will highlight two that we are exploring.
+The first is ion cyclotron resonance (ICR), first proposed by Abraham Liboff, and the second is magnetoacoustics.

-In 2019, the National-Regional Key Technology Engineering Laboratory for Medical Ultrasound in Shenzhen showed that they could hyperpolarize cells in as little as 10 minutes by coupling a magnetic field with ultrasound.20 The proposed model is that the acceleration of ions through the magnetic field with ultrasound induces an electric field but this lacks an explanation for how the created field affects the cell’s overall membrane potential because of the non-excitable cell’s missing action potential mechanism.
+In 2019, the National-Regional Key Technology Engineering Laboratory for Medical Ultrasound in Shenzhen showed that they could hyperpolarize cells in as little as 10 minutes by coupling a magnetic field with ultrasound.22 The proposed model is that the acceleration of ions through the magnetic field with ultrasound induces an electric field, but this lacks an explanation for how the created field affects the cell’s overall membrane potential because of the non-excitable cell’s missing action potential mechanism.
 It is possible that it is an artifact of the chamber design or that something more subtle than what fits into current biology models is happening at the membrane.

 Despite encouraging data, replication is difficult in bioelectromagnetics and proposed physical models are messy and often wrong.